Ariana Fletcher Claps Back At “Evil” Comments Suggesting She Stuffed Her Face With Filler

 Instagram model and influencer Ariana Fletcher wants to know why people are being so cruel online.
 After sitting to get her hair and makeup done yesterday before a night on the town, footage of the model getting glammed up was shared by her hairstylist.

-Unfortunately, when that clip was shared online lots of folks didn’t notice there was a filter on the video and assumed she had added filler to her face since she looked unrecognizable.
+Unfortunately, after the clip was shared online, some folks didn’t notice that there was a filter on the video and assumed she had added filler to her face since she looked unrecognizable.

 “Too much fillers in her face,” one person wrote, gaining over a thousand likes for the comments.
 Subsequently, negative tweets about Ari’s appearance filled the internet, but why so judgy???

-Ari took to twitter to clap back at claims she’s touched her face with a needle or anything esle.
+Ari took to Twitter to clap back at social media detectives.

 It was a filter on my face in the middle of make up.
 Like… stfu.
 Y’all love trying to be funny.